halkeye/stashapp-prometheus-exporter/README.md

 ### Exporter health
 - `stash_up` - 1 if the last scrape of Stash GraphQL succeeded, 0 otherwise

-See `dashboards/stashapp-overview.json` for a Grafana dashboard that uses all of these.

 Images are automatically built and pushed to GHCR on pushes to `main` and version tags.